Skip to content

 Is it normal to feel like my period is about to start?+

-When used on or after the first day of your missed period, home pregnancy tests are about 99% accurate.
-Testing too early can produce a false negative because hCG levels may not yet be high enough to detect.
-If you get a negative result but still suspect you're pregnant, wait a few days and test again.
+On or after the first day of your missed period, most home tests are about 99% accurate.
+Testing a few days early can produce a false negative because hCG may not be detectable yet.
 A false positive is extremely rare.

 When should I call a doctor about bleeding?+